Waves in space-dependent and time-dependent materials: a systematic comparison: Wave equations and Green's functions

 Using equation (\ref{eq3}), a representation for $P(x,t)$ follows from $P(x,t)=\frac{1}{\alpha(t)}U(x,t)$, with $U(x,t)$ given by equation (\ref{eq38k}).
 The representation of equation (\ref{eq38k}) is a special case of the more general representation for a time-dependent material, derived in section \ref{sec7.2}.

 We discuss a numerical example of an acoustic Green's function for a piecewise constant material, consisting of five time-independent slabs.
-Following the mapping of equation (\ref{eqmap}), we construct this material from the material used for the numerical example in section \ref{sec4.1}, with time and space interchanged and with the reciprocal propagation velocities.
+Following the mapping of equation (\ref{eqmap}), we ``construct'' this material from the material used for the numerical example in section \ref{sec4.1}, with time and space interchanged and with the reciprocal propagation velocities.
 For convenience, we define 1 km as the unit of distance and 1 km/s as the unit of velocity.
 With this definition, the reciprocal propagation velocities are 1.0, 1.0, 0.5, 1.0 and 0.455 km/s, respectively.
 The half-times before and after the time-dependent material are constant, with the same velocities as the first and last slab, respectively.
+The parameter $\beta$ is again constant throughout.
 Note that 1 mm, which is actually 1 $\mu$km, maps to 1 $\mu$s and vice-versa.
 Hence, the slab thickness of 40 mm is mapped to a slab duration of 40 $\mu$s.
 The source is located between the first and second slab, at $t_0=40\, \mu$s.
-Figure \ref{Fig2} shows an $x,t$-diagram of $G_t(x,t,t_0)$, convolved with a spatial wavelet with a central wavenumber $k_0/2\pi=300*10^3$ km$^{-1}$.
-The causality condition implies that the field left of the green line is zero.
-The red arrows indicate the rightward propagating primary wave and the blue arrows the leftward propagating primary reflections.
-Multiple reflections are also clearly visible.
+Figure \ref{Fig2}a shows an $x,t$-diagram of ${\cal G}_t(x,t,t_0)$, convolved in space with a spatial wavelet with a central wavenumber $k_0/2\pi=300*10^3$ km$^{-1}$.
+The causality condition of equation (\ref{eqcaus2}) implies that the Green's function is zero left of the green line at $t=t_0$.
+The red arrows indicate the rightward propagating primary wave (i.e., in the $+x$ direction) and the blue arrows the leftward propagating primary reflections (in the $-x$ direction).
+Multiply scattered waves are also clearly visible.